-The episode involving Clavijo and the Mamluk ambassador, who embarked on a joint overland journey to Samarqand, suggests that the Egyptian missions could have reached China overland through the Timurid Empire during peaceful times, but going all the way to China was not a routine procedure.
-According to the Ming Shi, the Sharifate of Mecca also dispatched tributary missions to China, which mostly arrived overland through Jiayu Pass 嘉峪关, the first frontier fortress at the western end of the Ming dynasty’s Great Wall, after reaching Calicut by sea.
+The episode involving Clavijo and the Mamluk ambassador, who embarked on a joint overland journey to Samarqand, suggests that the Egyptian missions could have reached China overland through the Timurid Empire during peaceful times.
+However, travelling all the way to China was by no means a routine procedure.
+According to the Ming Shi, the Sharifate of Mecca also dispatched tributary missions to China, which mostly arrived overland through the Jiayu Pass 嘉峪关—the first frontier fortress at the western end of the Ming dynasty’s Great Wall—after reaching Calicut by sea.
 In 1441, the same year Sultan Barsbāy’s mission arrived in China, two sons of the Sharif of Mecca also brought tribute to China, but they were robbed on the way.
-Nevertheless, it is uncertain whether the sultan’s mission traveled with the Meccan mission.
+It is unclear whether the sultan’s mission and the Meccan mission travelled together.

 The Ming Shi reports that Egypt never sent another official tributary mission after 1441.
 While direct contact between the Mamluk and Ming courts remained infrequent, at least eight documented tributary missions reached the Ming court from Mecca, even after the Mamluk period.
-It is uncertain whether every Meccan mission was relevant to the Mamluk court.
-Yet, in 1490, the Meccan mission was reportedly dispatched by a former Mamluk sultan, al-Muʾayyad Shihāb al-Dīn Aḥmad (r.
-1461), who was amīr al-ḥajj (commander of the pilgrimage) and had already died on 28 January 1488 in Alexandria.
-Hence, the Mamluk court might also have been aware of dispatching some Meccan tribute missions.
+It is uncertain whether every Meccan mission was connected to the Mamluk court.
+Nevertheless, the 1490 Meccan mission had been reportedly dispatched by the former Mamluk sultan, al-Muʾayyad Shihāb al-Dīn Aḥmad (r.
+1461), who was the amīr al-ḥajj (commander of pilgrimage) and had died on 28 January 1488 in Alexandria.
+Hence, the Mamluk court was probably aware of at least some of the Meccan tribute missions to China.

 Zheng He’s Seventh and Last Expedition

 Of course, the Mamluk-Ming interactions were not unidirectional.
-The Yongle Dadian 永乐大典 (the Yongle Encyclopedia), completed by 1408, briefly recorded that Ming ambassadors visited Egypt on one occasion without details about the ambassadors, the date and the visit’s purpose.
-Additionally, during the period between those two Egyptian missions (around 1413 and 1441), some Ming ambassadors reached the sultanate’s territory by sea, rather than overland.
-Zheng He (1371-1434), a Muslim eunuch who had served Yongle since 1381, was entrusted by the Ming court to organize maritime voyages seven times throughout his life.
-The final one took place during 1431-1433, and it was only during this voyage that Zheng He’s vessels might have sailed to Mecca.
+The Yongle Dadian 永乐大典 (the Yongle Encyclopedia), completed by 1408, briefly records that Ming ambassadors visited Egypt on one occasion without details about the ambassadors, the date, or the purpose of the visit.
+Additionally, during the period between the two Egyptian missions (around 1413 and 1441), some Ming ambassadors reached the sultanate’s territory by sea, rather than overland.
+Zheng He (1371-1434), a Muslim eunuch who had served Yongle since 1381, was entrusted by the Ming court to organize maritime voyages on seven different occasions.
+The final one of these took place in 1431-1433, and it was during this voyage that Zheng He’s vessels might have sailed to Mecca.

-According to Ibn Ḥajar, on 2 Shaʿbān 835 (3 April 1432), several Chinese junk ships (junūk al-ṣīn) arrived at Mecca, laden with treasures (al-tuḥaf), which were subsequently sold.
-Al-Maqrīzī (1367-1442) documented, and later Ibn Taghrībirdī (1410-1470) repeated, that on 22 Shawwāl 835 (22 June 1432), Mecca reported to the Mamluk court that two of several junk ships (zunūk) had reached Aden from the Indian coasts, to where the ships had sailed from China (min al-ṣīn), and sought permission to continue to Jeddah.
-Due to the disorder in Yemen, they could not sell all their goods, including porcelains, silks, musk, etc. The Sharif of Mecca and the governor of Jeddah sparked the sultan’s interest in the potential substantial profit from this incident, so the permission was granted.
-It is noteworthy that Qianwen Ji 前闻记 (A Record of Things Once Heard), a miscellany of the Ming dynasty containing details of Zheng He’s last (seventh) voyage, states that the fleet reached Calicut in India from Ceylon on 10 December 1432, a date later than those recorded in the Mamluk texts.
+According to Ibn Ḥajar, on 2 Shaʿbān 835 (3 April 1432), several Chinese junk ships (junūk al-ṣīn) arrived in Mecca laden with treasures (al-tuḥaf), which were subsequently sold.
+Al-Maqrīzī (1367-1442) documented, and Ibn Taghrībirdī (1410-1470) later repeated, that on 22 Shawwāl 835 (22 June 1432), Mecca reported to the Mamluk court that two of several junk ships (zunūk) had reached Aden from the Indian coasts, to where the ships had sailed from China (min al-ṣīn), and sought permission to continue to Jeddah.
+Due to the disorders in Yemen, they were unable to sell all their goods, including porcelains, silks, musk, etc. The Sharif of Mecca and the governor of Jeddah sparked the sultan’s interest in the potential profit that could be gained from this incident, and thus, permission was granted.
+It is worth mentioning that Qianwen Ji 前闻记 (A Record of Things Once Heard), a miscellany of the Ming dynasty containing details of Zheng He’s last (seventh) voyage, states that the fleet reached Calicut in India from Ceylon on 10 December 1432, a date later than those recorded in the Mamluk texts.